OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/ripple.markdown

 #### The `ripple` prop

-There are some components that support the ripple effect using a `ripple` prop.
+There are some components that support the ripple effect using a `ripple` property.
 The [`Button`](Button.html) is one of those.
-So in this case instead of using the `Ripple` component the correct way to add a ripple effect to a button is this:
+In this case,  instead of using the `Ripple` component only the property `ripple` needs to be added:

 ```
 <Button ripple>